Bloc/jottly-checkpoints/05-Adding-Benefits.md

 </div>
 ```

-Because we already used an `h1`, we're going to use the next header size — `h2`.
+We've already used the `h1` tag on our page.
+So, we're going to use the next header size — `h2`.
 We also include another `p` tag and insert text.

 ```html(index.html)
 ...